TobiasGleiter/seance-hand-clothes-web-shop/prompts/database-engineer/README.md

 ```
 - Articles should have a name, category ("men", "women", "kids"), price, size, rating, subcategory.
-- Output a documentation (datastructure) as Markdown for the backend-developer team.
+- Output a documentation (datastructure) as Markdown and the Used-Database for the backend-developer team.
 ```

 ### 3. Datastructure Order

 ```
 - Orders shoud have a name, total price, user id.
-- Output a documentation (datastructure) as Markdown for the backend-developer team.
+- Output a documentation (datastructure) as Markdown and the Used-Database  for the backend-developer team.
 ```

 ### 4. Datastructure User

 ```
 - Users should have a name and adress.
-- Output a documentation (datastructure) as Markdown for the backend-developer team.
+- Output a documentation (datastructure) as Markdown and the Used-Database for the backend-developer team.
 ```